BrooksLabUCSC/flair/README.md

 # flair
 FLAIR (Full-Length Alternative Isoform analysis of RNA) for the alignment, correction, isoform definition, and alternative splicing analysis of noisy reads.
+FLAIR has primarily been used for nanopore cDNA, native RNA, and PacBio sequencing reads.

 ## Table of Contents